coderefinery/manuals/contributing.md

+(volunteering)=

 # Contributing to CodeRefinery

 CodeRefinery is an open-source project.
 All our work is open, and we accept any type of contributions: there is a lot more than instructing to run a successful workshop.
+Also, CodeRefinery is really more of a group of like-minded people than one particular plan, so you are welcome to join just to hang out and share ideas.

 If you aren't sure you are ready for more, you can always {ref}`lurk in the chat <chat>`